jennschilling/GRD610A-W21/README.md

 # Data Visualization II at the College for Creative Studies

-Course slides and lab notes for the Winter 2021 session of GRD610A at the College for Creative Students in Detrioit, MI.
+Course slides and lab notes for the Winter 2021 session of GRD610A taught by Jenn Schilling at the College for Creative Students in Detrioit, MI.

 Materials developed by Jenn Schilling.